JCLemme/thanks-lisp/README.md

  ```
 * `([py]print-to)` expect a stream [from `(open)`] as their first arguments. `(stderr)` returns a stream for... well.
 * `(macro)` works like `(lambda)` except it generates a macro expression.
 No backtick yet so have fun using it.
+* Other than byte arrays (e.g. strings), all the interpreter's data structures are built from Lisp cells.
+This lets you do fun things like `(apply print (env-root))` which prints all definitions in the environment[^3].
 * **All numbers are secretly doubles.**

 ---

 [^1]: Actually I did once.
 It was written in Python and it used Python lists instead of conses to build Lisp lists.
 Let's pretend I didn't
 [^2]: Read: strictly worse than they do in CL.
+[^3]: I don't know how rare this is, but it tickles me, so.